socallaghan/geoML/README.md

 GeoML
 =====

-Geological exploration papers with Machine learning
+Papers on geological exploration with Machine learning